 Loosely based on Antonio Dikele Di Stefano’s Novel Non ho mai avuto la mia età—I Never Had My Age—, Zero recounts the story of Omar / Zero (Giuseppe Dave Seke), a shy young manga artist who lives in Milan with his sister Awa (Viriginia Diop) and his father Thierno (Alex Van Damme).
 At night, he works as a delivery guy for the neighbourhood’s pizzeria.
 During one of his shifts, a series of unfortunate events lead up to him being chased by a group of people and having to seek shelter inside an abandoned building where, by chance, he discovers he has a special power: he can become invisible any time he feels strong emotions.
 In a surprising turn of events, he will later become friends with the guy that chased him (Sharif, Haroun Fall) and his friends (Sara, Daniela Scattolin; Momo, Dylan Magon; Inno, Madior Fall).
 Together they’ll embark on the mission of defending their neighbourhood from degradation.
 In the background, the love story between Zero and Anna (Beatrice Grannò) and the struggle to save not only the Barrio (the neighbourhood), but also themselves plays out.

 I liked Zero for various reasons.
-The cast, composed mainly of Black Italian actors and actresses is probably the main reason that prompted many to watch it given how deeply-rooted and violent the underrepresentation and stereotyping of Black people on Italian TV (state and private) is.
+The cast, composed mainly of Black Italian actors and actresses is probably the main reason that prompted many to watch it given how deeply-rooted the underrepresentation and stereotyping of Black people on Italian TV (state and private) is.
 Another positive aspect in the series is the concept of invisibility and the multifaceted facets it assumes, as well as the power of the super hero.
 But there is also the “mystical” or “spiritual” frame that runs through all eight episodes, taking on more defined contours in the last few episodes.
 And the soundtrack of course.

 Rather than uncritically praising it, I met up with Naomi, Ark and Gaylor to share thoughts and reflections on a cultural product that for all of us—we agreed as soon as we started talking—has changed the lives of many “for better or … better”, even if the effects are not materially or culturally perceptible immediately.
 However, for every step forward, Italian media prefer to project Black people/Afroitalians into a narrative that reassures a certain majority.
 In their view, we should passively accept— and smile and about—being referred to with the N-word on prime time TV, or in any other time slot.